Find Affordable College Courses

 Read full report on Botany/Plant Biology at Miami University - Oxford

 Kent State University at Kent ranked #10 on this year’s Most Popular Botany/Plant Biology Master’s Degree Schools in the Great Lakes Region list.
-Kent State is a fairly large public school located in the suburb of Kent.
+Kent State is a fairly large public school located in the large suburb of Kent.

 Best Botany/Plant Biology Colleges by State